Crime Traveller

 The conviction rate for prosecutions under the Federal Trafficking Victims Protection Act, enacted in 2000, is close to 80 percent, Justice Department data show.

 A Fox News report highlights these prosecutions.
 In 2018, the DOJ initiated 230 federal human trafficking prosecutions, a sharp drop from 282 in 2017.
-Meanwhile federal convictions rose from 499 in 2017 to 526 in 2018.
-About 70 percent of the these cases ended with prison terms of over five years, the State Department reported.
+Meanwhile, federal convictions rose from 499 in 2017 to 526 in 2018.
+About 70 percent of these cases ended with prison terms of over five years, the State Department reported.

 In fiscal year 2019, ICE (Homeland Security) initiated 1,024 investigations and the agents arrested 2,197 suspected traffickers, obtaining 1,113 traffickers indicted in federal court out of the 2,197 arrests.
 Of those same numbers, federal prosecutors won 691 convictions.